Emergence of space and expansion of universe: Possible solution to the principle of emergence and its admissibility

 \subsection{Entropy evolution and observational constraint}

 It is known that any closed macroscopic system, like the universe, evolves to an equilibrium state of maximum entropy.
-In such a case, the entropy $S$ of the system must satisfy \cite{Pavón2013},
+In such case, the entropy $S$ of the system must satisfy \cite{Pavon2013},

-where the overdot represents the derivative with respect to the cosmic time.
-The first one is known as the generalized second law of thermodynamics, and the second is the convexity condition or the maximization condition of entropy.
+where the over-dot represents the derivative with respect to the cosmic time.
+The first one is known as the generalised second law of thermodynamics, and the second is the convexity condition, which is to be satisfied in the asymptotic limit $t \to \infty$ ( $a \to \infty.$).

-For a flat universe, the total entropy can be approximated as the horizon entropy \cite{Egan,Pavon1}.
+The total entropy of the universe can be approximated as the horizon entropy \cite{Egan,Pavon1}.
 From Bekenstein's result \cite{bekenstein1}, the entropy of the Hubble horizon can be expressed as

 where $A_{H}$ is the area of the Hubble horizon with radius $\frac{c}{H}$.
 Substituting for $A_{H}$,